-Homework Policy: Homework is assigned every week at the completion of each chapter and will be submitted via WebAssign.
-Instructions for the submission of homework will be posted on Canvas and also discussed in class.
-It is essential to hand in homework on time.
-Late homework will be assessed at a 50% penalty.
+Homework Policy: Homework is assigned every week at the completion of each topic and will be completed and handed in via WEBASSIGN on Canvas.
+It is essential to hand in homework on time as late submission will result in a 50% penalty.

-Quiz Policy: Quizzes will be given throughout the semester.
-They will be based on the lecture, homework and the in-class discussions.
-There will be 4 - 8 assessments given throughout the semester.
+Quiz Policy: There will be 6-8 quizzes given throughout the semester.
+They will be based on the lecture, homework, and in-class discussions.
+At least four quizzes will be given during the class meeting times.
+In addition, online quizzes via Cengage/Webassign will be assigned.